 Q1.
 Transformation often elicts fear of survival.
 How should this be addressed?

 Q2.
 Can high-order needs like belonging sustain engagement when lower-level needs like security are threatened?

 Q3.
 Pace of change is both enemy and ally.
 What dynamics shed light on the optimal target momentum?

 Q4.
 What anchors are most effective when it comes to solidifying gains?

 Q5.
 Can leaders ensure change will last, or is out of their control?

 We hope you’ll join us MON 3/28 at 10pm EDT, as we take on these interesting and important topics.
 As always, we plan for a lively conversation.
 See you there!

 BACK SOON.
-The #orgdna #globalchat is again in the works for 3rd or 4th Saturdays.
+The #orgdna #globalchat is still on hiatus, but we still have our eye on 3rd or 4th Saturdays.
 The chat runs 2-hrs to accommodate global time zones.
-We’re discussing the Learning Org and the #futureofwork.
+Join our dialog on the learning org and the #futureofwork.
 Stay tuned.

 WATCH FOR OUR POSSIBILITY SERIES: Finding Focus, new insights on Intentional Collaboration